 In short, physics is a great education.
 An old aphorism says that an undergraduate education should teach you how to think.
 We'll do more than that: we'll teach you how to think like a physicist!

 A lot of the questions that prospective undergraduates are most interested in can be answered by looking through the departmental web pages, particularly the ones on the Undergraduate Program.
-Here we'll hit some of the highlights.

 - What makes Princeton different from other undergraduate programs?